Azure/apim-lab/apim-lab/1-apim-creation/apim-creation-1-2-verify.md

 ---
 title: Verification
-parent: Azure Apim Creation
+parent: Azure API Management Creation
 has_children: false
 nav_order: 2
 ---

-## Verifying the API Management instance
+## Verifying the Azure API Management instance

-Once the APIM instance has been created, please verify that it functions correctly by following these steps:
+Once the Azure API Management instance has been created, please verify that it functions correctly by following these steps:

-1) Navigate to the newly-created APIM instance in the Azure Portal.
+1) Navigate to the newly-created Azure API Management instance in the Azure Portal.
 2) Select the **APIs** blade, then select the *Echo API*.
 3) Press the **Test** tab, then select the **GET Retrieve resource** operation.
 4) Press **Send** to issue a simple request.